Skate-Org/AVS/README.md

 1. Monitor all tasks that submitted to SkateApp
 2. Encoded them using Skate standard
 3. Sign the task
-4. Send the signatures to relayer
+4. Send the signatures to our relayer at `relayer.skatechain.org`

+_NOTE: Detailed logic for signing and broadcasting at `operator/monitor/skateapp.go`_

 ---